LaunchCodeEducation/liftoff/src/modules/intro/liftoff-overview.rst

 you may have to schedule working time with your team outside of class.
 We estimate that you will need to work at least **20 hours each week** to make it through this course successfully.

+.. admonition:: Tip

+   Schedule at least 1meeting time outside of class for project work before Class 2 meets.
+You can decide when, where, and for how long together.

+   Creating regular meeting times and places can help set the pace for your team.

+   If you need more together time, schedule it.
+Hold each other accountable for making each meeting.

 Team Project Overview
 ---------------------

-The capstone project is one of the most important pieces of landing the perfect LaunchCode apprenticeship.
+The capstone project is one of the most essential pieces of landing a LaunchCode apprenticeship.
 Your team project is one of the primary ways that LaunchCode and potential employers will verify that you are job-ready, and it should be something that you're proud to show off.
 So don't skimp on the time, energy, and thought that you put into this!